NITCbase/nitcbase.github.io/docs/Design/Frontend.md

     char relname_target[ATTR_SIZE], char join_attr_one[ATTR_SIZE],
     char join_attr_two[ATTR_SIZE], int attr_count, char attr_list[][ATTR_SIZE]) {

-    // Step 1- Call join() method of the Algebra Layer with correct arguments to create a temporary target relation with name ".temp".
+    // Call join() method of the Algebra Layer with correct arguments to
+    // create a temporary target relation with name TEMP.

-    // ".temp" results from the join of the two source relation (and hence it contains all attributes of the source relations except the join attribute of the second source relation)
+    // TEMP results from the join of the two source relation (and hence it
+    // contains all attributes of the source relations except the join attribute
+    // of the second source relation)

     // Return Error values, if not successful

+    // Open the TEMP relation using OpenRelTable::openRel()
+    // if open fails, delete TEMP relation using Schema::deleteRel() and
+    // return the error code

-    // Step 2- Call project() method of the Algebra Layer with correct arguments to create the actual target relation from the ".temp" relation.
+    // Call project() method of the Algebra Layer with correct arguments to
+    // create the actual target relation from the TEMP relation.
-    // The final target relation contains only those attributes mentioned in attr_list)
+    // (The final target relation contains only those attributes mentioned in attr_list)

+    // close the TEMP relation using OpenRelTable::closeRel()
+    // delete the TEMP relation using Schema::deleteRel()

     // Return Success or Error values appropriately
 }